 Head of the Department

 The students are encouraged to apply their knowledge of the subject in the real life situations.
-Besides dissertation writing on relevant issues of human rights and law, the students have to present ten seminars (one Mega Seminar based on empirical study) on different topics covering many national regional and global issues of law and human rights as a compulsory part of the course work in the Third Semester.
-B.B.A.
-LL.B.
-(Hon) course consists of ten semesters spanning in five years.
-The syllabus of B.B.A.
-LL.B.(H) course is inter-disciplinary in approach.
-Its objective is to create lawyers professionally competent, technically sound and socially relevant.
+Besides dissertation writing on relevant issues of law and human rights, the students have to present ten seminars (one Mega Seminar based on empirical study) on different topics covering many national, regional and global issues of law and human rights as a compulsory part of the course work in the Third Semester.